 All workshops run from 10.00-12.3o on Saturday mornings.
 The workshops are fortnightly.
 I’m happy to slot in interim workshops if any writer has a particular theme they want to explore.

-All the workshops cost £10.
 You are welcome to book individual workshops via Eventbrite (see links below).
-If you’d like to block book all six scheduled workshops, you can escape the Eventbrite fee by booking direct with me.
+If you’d like to block book all seven scheduled workshops for £72.50, you can escape the Eventbrite fee by booking direct with me.
 Please get in touch for bank details.

 11th September: Every Picture Tells A Story Back by popular demand!
 In this workshop, we’ll be looking at pictures as a launch for writing exercises.
 We will share a number of inspiring pictures and find the stories that spring out of them.
 This workshop will really get those synapses firing after the summer break!
 Book on Eventbrite here.

 2nd October: Setting the Scene This workshop will look at the world of your story – how to introduce it, what aspects you need to think about, how to describe it.
 In this workshop we will also take some time to clarify some of the nuts and bolts of formatting – how to set your story out so that it looks professional and it wins first place in that competition!
 Book on Eventbrite here.

 16th October: Freelance Feature Writing Breaking into journalism might seem impossible, but editors are always looking for fresh voices – and the next one might be yours.
 This workshop will cover what makes a good feature, how to research the market, how to pitch to an editor, what to do if they say no (or don’t get back to you) and how to please the subs if they say yes.
 There will be an opportunity to draft a feature pitch during the workshop and get feedback on it.
 Plus, there will be tips on networking and where to find further information.
 Book on Eventbrite here.